AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2022-11-26-font-face-faux-pas/index.md

 Note `Pacifico—Local file`.
 So the page *was* applying a local font!
 This name rang a bell, and I remembered that I actually *do* have [Pacifico](https://fonts.google.com/specimen/Pacifico/) installed locally—it's the open-source font that I used in my website's favicon.

 So that explains *what* was going on and why I could only reproduce the bug on my device.
 But it doesn't explain *why* the site was requesting this local font file in the first place.
-Clearly, the designers had wanted to use their self-hosted version of Graphik Web, which is a sans-serif font.
+The designers had likely wanted to use their self-hosted version of Graphik Web, which is a sans-serif font.
 Off the top of my head, the only reason I could think of for why this might happen is if someone did this in their `@font-face` declarations:

 ```css
 @font-face {